 Nineteen private water wells and two springs were identified within 150 feet of the project workspace, none of which are within the proposed workspace.
-Midship Pipeline has agreed to perform pre- and post-construction well and spring yield and water quality monitoring for private wells and springs within 150 feet of the construction workspace, subject to landowner approval.
-On March 22, 2018, the U.S. Department of the Interior's Office of Environmental Policy and Compliance recommended in its comments on the draft EIS that Midship Pipeline develop a well water quality sampling plan and implement recommended groundwater sampling parameters.
-We agree that a spring and water well sampling plan should be developed and are recommending Midship Pipeline file a plan prior to construction.
+Midship Pipeline has agreed to perform pre- and post-construction well and spring yield and water quality monitoring for private wells and springs within 150 feet of proposed blasting areas, subject to landowner approval.
 In the event that a construction-related activity affects the yield or water quality of a well or spring, Midship Pipeline would work with the landowner to repair or restore the well or spring and provide an alternate water source until repairs are made, or provide compensation to the owner for damages.
-Midship Pipeline would not store hazardous materials, refuel equipment or vehicles, or park equipment or vehicles overnight within 100 feet of wells and springs.
+To further minimize impacts on wells and springs, we are recommending that Midship Pipeline complete well and spring surveys and provide updated locations, conduct pre- and post-construction sampling of well yield and water quality for all wells and springs within 150 feet of project facilities (not just those affected by blasting), and confirm that it would not store hazardous materials, refuel equipment or vehicles, or park equipment or vehicles overnight within 100 feet of wells and springs.

 The project would not significantly affect groundwater resources because the majority of construction would involve shallow, temporary, and localized excavation.
-These potential impacts would be avoided or further minimized by the use of the construction techniques and mitigation described in the Plan and Procedures and Midship Pipeline's Karst Mitigation Plan and Blasting Plan.
-In addition,

-Midship Pipeline would prevent or adequately minimize inadvertent spills and leaks of hazardous materials into groundwater resources during construction and operation by adhering to its SPRP.
+These potential impacts would be avoided or further minimized by the use of the construction techniques and mitigation described in the Plan and Procedures, Midship Pipeline's Karst Mitigation Plan and Blasting Plan, as well as our recommendations.
+In addition, Midship Pipeline would prevent or adequately minimize inadvertent spills and leaks of hazardous materials into groundwater resources during construction and operation by adhering to its SPRP.
 We conclude that potential impacts on groundwater resources would be avoided, minimized, or mitigated.

-The pipeline facilities and construction workspace would cross 407 waterbodies (58 perennial waterbodies, 121 intermittent waterbodies, 213 ephemeral waterbodies, and 15 ponds).
-Of these, 53 waterbodies are within the workspace, but are not crossed by the proposed pipeline, and 15 are associated with access roads (5 of which are also crossed by the proposed pipeline).
-Midship Pipeline proposes to install the pipeline across 327 waterbodies via the open-cut crossing method, 43 waterbodies via the dry crossing method, and 17 waterbodies via the horizontal directional drill (HDD) method.
-Dry crossing methods (flume pipe or dam-and-pump) may be used at other waterbody crossings if field conditions allow at the time of construction.
+The pipeline facilities and construction workspace would cross 408 waterbodies (60 perennial waterbodies, 118 intermittent waterbodies, 211 ephemeral waterbodies, and 19 ponds).
+Of these, 55 waterbodies are within the workspace, but not crossed by the proposed pipeline, and 16 are associated with access roads.
+Midship Pipeline proposes to install the pipeline across 323 waterbodies via the wet open-cut crossing method and 14 waterbodies via the horizontal directional drill (HDD) method.
+In response to a comment from the EPA and to further reduce the potential impacts on certain waterbody crossings during construction, we are recommending that Midship Pipeline assess the feasibility of using a dry crossing method at each of the perennial waterbodies that are intermediate in width and the impaired waterbodies.